Alejogb1/job-board/blog-data/how-do-i-feed-multiple-inputs-to-a-keras-model.md

 id: "how-do-i-feed-multiple-inputs-to-a-keras-model"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 Feeding multiple inputs to a Keras model is a core concept, and I've certainly navigated its nuances more than once, particularly during my time working on multi-modal sensor fusion projects.
 It's far from a singular path; rather, it demands a careful consideration of your data structure and the desired model architecture.
-Forget the notion of cramming everything into one array, unless, of course, it actually *is* one continuous sequence.
+Forget the notion of cramming everything into one array, unless, of course, it actually _is_ one continuous sequence.
 Instead, you will likely need to explicitly define multiple input layers within your Keras model and then properly connect them downstream.
 Let's dive into how to handle this effectively.

-The first thing to understand is the *why*.
+The first thing to understand is the _why_.
 Why would you have multiple inputs?
 Well, the most straightforward scenario involves distinct feature sets.
 Think of a hypothetical model that predicts stock prices.
 You might have technical indicators (like moving averages), fundamental data (like revenue), and even sentiment analysis scores derived from news articles, each represented by a distinct input.
 These inputs are not intermingled at the data's origin, so they shouldn’t be forcibly treated as if they were.
 Another frequent case is working with different types of data, such as combining text embeddings with numerical features or combining image data with accompanying text descriptions.
 Ignoring the inherent structure of your inputs can severely limit the learning capacity of your model.

 Here’s how to practically implement it, typically with the Keras functional api.
 The process consists of two main steps: 1) defining your input layers, each corresponding to an input type and 2) merging or concatenating these input branches at a point downstream.

 **Step 1: Define Input Layers**

 This is where you explicitly define the shape and datatype of each individual input.
 The `Input` layer from `tensorflow.keras.layers` is critical here.
-Each input gets its own `Input` layer, and this layer's shape should match the expected shape of your input data *without* the batch size.
+Each input gets its own `Input` layer, and this layer's shape should match the expected shape of your input data _without_ the batch size.
 If, for instance, one input is a 20-element vector and another is an image with shape `(100, 100, 3)`, you’ll define distinct `Input` layers accordingly.

 ```python
 import tensorflow as tf